Gayani/Getting_and_cleaning_data_coursera_project/CodeBook.md

 	The value of ID is from 1 to 30.

 activity: The type of activity performed when the corresponding measurements were taken
-	 1: WALKING:- subject was walking during the test
+	 - 1: WALKING:- subject was walking during the test
-	 2: WALKING_UPSTAIRS:- subject was walking up a staircase during the test
+	 - 2: WALKING_UPSTAIRS:- subject was walking up a staircase during the test
-	 3: WALKING_DOWNSTAIRS:- subject was walking down a staircase during the test
+	 - 3: WALKING_DOWNSTAIRS:- subject was walking down a staircase during the test
-	 4: SITTING:- subject was sitting during the test
+	 - 4: SITTING:- subject was sitting during the test
-	 5: STANDING:- subject was standing during the test
+	 - 5: STANDING:- subject was standing during the test
-	 6: LAYING:- subject was laying down during the test
+	 - 6: LAYING:- subject was laying down during the test

 ## Measurements

 These measurements are related to time and frequency domain mean and standard deviation of followings

--Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
--Triaxial Angular velocity from the gyroscope.
+- Triaxial Angular velocity from the gyroscope.

 	tBodyAccMeanX
 	tBodyAccMeanY